cross-solution/YawikDocs/source/installation.rst

 http://docs.mongodb.org/manual/tutorial/install-mongodb-enterprise-on-ubuntu/

 YAWIK runs with mongo 2.4 (which comes by default with ubuntu 14.04).
+You should use a later version.
+Otherwise you have to `enable the text search`_, which is disabled in 2.4 by default.
+In 2.6 and above the text search is enabled by default.

+.. _enable the text search: https://docs.mongodb.com/v2.4/tutorial/enable-text-search/

-If you want to use a later version (which is recommended), you can install e.g. mongo 2.6 by: (Our demo is running 2.6, development is done with 3.0)
+You can install e.g. mongo 2.6 by: (Our demo is running 2.6, development is done with 3.0)

 .. code-block:: sh